 So in terms of the US, Yellowstone’s the Big Bad – it’s the most likely to super-erupt next, while the other two may never reach VEI 7-8 ever again.
 But what about the rest of the world?

 We can take the beautifully viridian Aira caldera out of the equation straight away.
-Although this vast ancient bowl did change the world when it erupted, all evidence points towards Mount Sakurajima, a stratovolcano nested within it, as the sole source of its output these days – and although this will one day cause trouble for the nearby, moderately-sized Kagoshima City, it will never change the world.
+Although this vast ancient bowl did have a rather violent past - although arguably not reaching the VEI 8 level of paroxysm - all evidence points towards Mount Sakurajima, a stratovolcano nested within it, as the sole source of its output these days – and although this will one day cause trouble for the nearby, moderately-sized Kagoshima City, it will never change the world.